nextflow-io/nextflow/docs/reference/syntax.md

 [1, 2, 3]
 ```

-Refer to {ref}`stdlib-list` for the set of available list operations.

 ### Map

 A map literal consists of square brackets with a comma-separated list of one or more key-value pairs, with the key and value separated by a colon: